ember-learn/guides-source/guides/release/tutorial/04-component-basics.md

   create tests/integration/components/jumbo-test.js
 ```

-Here, we used the generator to generate a _[component test]\(TODO: link to component test)_.
+Here, we used the generator to generate a _component test_.
 These are used to render and test a single component at a time.
 This is in contrast to the acceptance tests that we wrote earlier, which have to navigate and render entire pages worth of content.

 Let's replace the boilerplate code that was generated for us with our own test: